 This course is designed as the final preparatory step in preparing students to embark on a career as a medical assistant.
-The course will accomplish two purposes: students will prepare for job searching, applying, and continued job success through classroom instruction; and students will have an opportunity to demonstrate, practice, and refine the clinical and administrative skills and abilities they acquired throughout the Medical Assistant Program.
-The students will do this by participating in a clinical field experience for a minimum of 160 hours.
+The course will accomplish two purposes: students will prepare for job searching, applying, and continued job success through classroom instruction; and students will have an opportunity to

-Prerequisite(s): HMC 103, HMC 104, HMC 107, HTH 114, MEA 108, MEA 110, MEA 125, MEA 150, and MEA 210 Corequisite(s): HTH 220 Additional Course Fee: Drug Testing.
+Prerequisite(s): HMC 103, HMC 104, HMC 107, HTH 114, MEA

+108, MEA 110, MEA 125, MEA 150, and MEA 210

+Corequisite(s): HTH 220

+Additional Course Fee: Drug Testing.
 All course fees are subject to change.